jacobgardner/ts-audit/README.md

 -   [ ] Refactor like crazy
 -   [ ] Build a tool like `Quote` in rust so that it's easier to build up the AST without building the AST.
--   [ ] Replace all asserts with emiteErrorFromNode for better user-error reporting
+-   [ ] Replace all asserts with emitErrorFromNode for better user-error reporting
 -   [ ] Add optional hooks into assertion function so that custom error reporting can be done; this would be used to partially accomodate the fact that the validate function can't be wrapped in a generic function.
+-   [ ] Add tests for improper usage of API.